Vitols999/QMS-WIKI/AxMaintainAutoPages.md

 * In the case that you have to run a script mentioned in this section carry out the following steps:

-    * Open a command line window.
+    * Open a commandline window.
     * Change to the `./Tools` folder and run the Python scripts from this folder.
     * If you want to run the navbar tools, then change to the root folder and run the scripts from this folder.